kyaso/py-v/README.md

 ## Designing your own systems

 Py-V also contains a library that can be used to model any digital hardware at RTL level.
-Although detailed documentation is currently underway, you can get started by cloning this repository and examining the examples in `pyv/stages.py` and `pyv/models`.
+You can get started by cloning this repository and examining the examples in `pyv/stages.py` and `pyv/models`.

 Py-V is structured around the following building blocks: